NREL/ROSCO/docs/source/install.rst

 CMake for developers:
 .....................
 CMake_ provides a straightforward option for many users, particularly those on a Mac or Linux.
+For windows users, we recommend using MinGW_ to compile similarly.
 ROSCO can be compiled by first cloning the source code from git using:
 ::

     git clone https://github.com/NREL/ROSCO.git